Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Introduction

 \section{Introduction}

-Machine learning models are now essential tools used in industry with applications ranging from biology, computer vision, to natural language processing.
-Data that these models learn from are often collected from users by corporations for which user data privacy has to be respected.
-Certain laws, including the European Union’s General Data Protection Regulation (GDPR), are in place to ensure ``the right to be forgotten'', which requires corporations to erase all information pertaining to a user if they request to remove their data.
-It is insufficient to comply with such privacy regulation by only removing user data from the dataset, as machine learning models are able to memorize training data information and risk information leakage~\cite{carlini2019secret,guo2023ssl}.
-Therefore, it is also critical to erase such information from the machine learning model.
-This problem is now an important research direction known as \emph{machine unlearning}~\cite{cao2015towards}.

-A naive approach to achieving machine unlearning is to retrain the model from scratch after every data removal request, which leads to a ``perfect'' privacy guarantee.
-Apparently, this approach is prohibitively expensive in practice for frequent data removal requests.
-Various machine unlearning strategies have been proposed to avoid retraining from scratch with a better complexity.
-They can be roughly categorized into exact~\cite{bourtoule2021machine,ullah2021machine,ullah2023adaptive} as well as approximate approaches~\cite{guo2020certified,sekhari2021remember,neel2021descent,chien2022efficient,chien2024langevin}.
-Exact approaches ensure that the unlearned model would be identical to the retraining one in distribution.
-In contrast, a slight misalignment between the unlearned model and the retraining one in distribution is allowed for approximate approaches with a notion similar to Differential Privacy (DP)~\cite{dwork2006calibrating}.
-Interestingly, this probabilistic notion of approximate unlearning naturally leads to a privacy-utility trade-off for machine unlearning.
+Machine learning models usually learn from user data where data privacy has to be respected.
+Certain laws, such as European Union’s General Data Protection Regulation (GDPR), are in place to ensure ``the right to be forgotten'', which requires corporations to erase all information pertaining to a user if they request to remove their data.
+It is insufficient to comply with such privacy regulation by only removing user data from the dataset, as machine learning models can memorize training data information and risk information leakage~\cite{carlini2019secret,guo2023ssl}.
+A naive approach to adhere to this privacy regulation is to retrain the model from scratch after every data removal request.
+Apparently, this approach is prohibitively expensive in practice for frequent data removal requests and the goal of machine unlearning is to perform efficient model updates so that the resulting model is (approximately) the same as retraining statistically.
+Various machine unlearning strategies have been proposed, including exact~\cite{cao2015towards,bourtoule2021machine,ullah2021machine,ullah2023adaptive} and approximate approaches~\cite{guo2020certified,sekhari2021remember,neel2021descent,chien2022efficient,chien2024langevin}.
+The later approaches allow a slight misalignment between the unlearned model and the retraining one in distribution under a notion similar to Differential Privacy (DP)~\cite{dwork2006calibrating}.